 - Rode NTG-2

 Schoeps CMIT 5U shotgun microphone is a top-address small diaphragm mic with a polar shotgun pattern and a super-cardioid capsule.
-It is 251mm in length and produces an unusually low off-axis coloration for a shotgun microphone.
+It is 251mm in length and produces an unusually low off-axis coloration for a shotgun mic.

-Although the Schoeps CMIT 5U microphone is expensive, it is not an industry-standard boom mic.
+Although the Schoeps CMIT 5U is expensive, it is not an industry-standard boom mic.
 It is a great boom mic application microphone and deserves to be mentioned.

 The CMIT5U mic is light and compact, making it ideal for boom-sounding on video/film shoots.